RakebBusiness/v2/ENROLLMENT_SYSTEM.md

 Headers: Authorization: Bearer <token>
 ```
 - Creates enrollment record with timestamps
-- Only students can enroll
+- Both students and teachers can enroll

 ### Mark Course as Complete
 ```